-Simulation for training people to operate heavy equipment.
-That’s a lot more than “just” simulation: you need to focus on “core skills” with the right kind of simulated tasks, the right kind of task progression, and the right way of evaluating simulated work based on as many as 65 Performance Indicators that comprehensively measure quality and productivity.
+Regarding simulation for training, that means having the right kind of simulated tasks, the right kind of task progression, and the right way of evaluating simulated work based on as many as 65 Performance Indicators that comprehensively measure quality and productivity.

-And for each Personal Simulator, our “Instructional Design” takes into account best-in-class practices from leading operator training professionals and the standardized demonstration of skills tests from key “normative” organizations including the NCCER, the NCCCO, the National Safety Council, and OSHA in the USA.
+At Simlog, the “Instructional Design” of each Personal Simulator also takes into account best-in-class practices from leading operator training professionals and the standardized demonstration of skills tests from key “normative” organizations including the NCCER, the NCCCO, the National Safety Council, and OSHA.

 No “games”, no OEM sales tools, just professional operator training products.
 And after more than twenty years in business, we are the world-wide standard in cost-effective simulation.

 How Simlog Can Help

 Good operators run their machines more productively, and at reduced cost.
 And that’s why “getting” good operators is key to making your business better.